atria-soft/ewol/doc/tutorial/021_Resources.md

 	void removeContextToLate();
 ```

-When user request to reload all resources (can be usefull when using file type : THEME:GUI:xxx)
+When user request to reload all resources (can be usefull when using file type : THEME_GUI:///xxx)
 ```{.cpp}
 	void reload();
 ```